 Travel and Tourism Management Associate Degree

 As a travel agent, you assist individuals in making travel arrangements.
-To prepare for this career you can earn an associate's degree in travel and tourism management.
-Continue reading to see courses of study within the program and the career outlook for this field.
+In an associate's degree program, you develop the computer and communication skills necessary to work in the field.
+Continue reading to see courses of study within the program and the career outlook for this line of work.
 Schools offering Travel & Tourism degrees can also be found in these popular choices.

 Do I Really Need a Travel and Tourism Management Associate's Degree?

 While on-the-job training is required to learn about a company's operations and making travel arrangements, the U.S. Bureau of Labor Statistics (BLS) states that you stand a better chance of being hired in a managerial position in travel and tourism if you have received formal training in an associate's degree program (www.bls.gov).